-Note: Do not install the operator until the barrel and bracket assembly is hoisted into position and securely fastened to the guides.
-Installing the operator at this stage will cause the assembly to be lopsided and cumbersome, making it difficult and potentially dangerous to hoist into position.
+Note: If using the Pro-FDG chain and sprocket operator, it is recommended to not install the operator until the barrel and bracket assembly is hoisted into position and securely fastened to the guides.
+Installing this operator at this stage will cause the assembly to be lopsided and cumbersome, making it difficult and potentially dangerous to hoist into position.